Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 ### 2. Remove the Storage Policy Module

-In the case of our example module structure, the supplementary module `mysvcd_storage` is depending on main module `mysvcd`; `mysvcd_storage` module contains permission rules `allow mysvcd_t ...`, where `mysvcd_t` is a type/domain defined in the main module.
-The main module can not be safely removed until the *storage* module is uninstalled.
+In this example, the supplementary module `mysvcd_storage` depends on the main module `mysvcd`;
+The `mysvcd_storage` module contains permission rules such as `allow mysvcd_t ...`, where `mysvcd_t` is a type/domain defined in the main module.
+The main module cannot be safely removed until the storage module is uninstalled.

 #### 2-1.
 Reset File Labels